How to Pay

 Please note: Valid sponsorship letters should include the specific amount and time period of the sponsorship as well as a contact name and billing address.
 Sponsorship that is contingent on grade(s) earned cannot be used for account settlement.
-Students will continue to be billed for any balance due, and are responsible for payment of all fees in the event of nonpayment by a sponsor.
+You will continue to be billed for any balance due and are responsible for payment of all fees in the event of non-payment by a sponsor.

 Student account holds

 If your student account remains unpaid after a Summer Session has begun, a comptroller hold may be placed on your record to restrict access to University services, including but not limited to registration for future semesters and obtaining official transcript(s) and diploma(s).

 Financial aid for BU students enrolled during the summer is limited.
 BU scholarships are available only to eligible students enrolled in certain courses.
 Federal grants and loans are available only in limited circumstances.
 Federal Work-Study and credit-based loans (federal and private) are available for those who qualify.
 Generally, visiting students should apply for loans and any other aid that may be available through their home institution.